larry273/pyQuoteTyper/README.md

 # pyQuoteTyper
-A  type racer esque python application
+A type racer esque application made in Python.